iWeltAG/zucker/docs/index.rst

 .. code-block:: python

-  from zucker.synchronous import model, RequestsClient
+  from zucker import model, RequestsClient

   # This client will use the 'requests' module as an HTTP transport library.
   # There are more to choose from here!